bkaplan-github/parameterized-content-block/README.md

     SET @Text_Color = "#ff0000" /* {"type":"selection","options":[{"value":"#ff0000","text":"Red"},{"value":"#00ff00","text":"Green"},{"value":"#0000ff","text":"Blue"},"description":"select a text color"]} */

+### Slider Input
+A slider input is specified by adding "type" data with a value of "slider".
+The minimum and maximum slider values are specified using the "min" and "max" data.
+A rollover description can be added to a selection input by adding "description" data.
+See the "Text_Size" parameter in the above example.

 ## Future Enhancements
-Add support for other types of inputs (sliders, color pickers, etc).
+Add support for other types of inputs (color pickers, etc).